 Feder Sensei has also trained with and been strongly influenced by Doran Shihan, Nadeau Shihan, Saotome Shihan, and Ikeda Shihan.
 She received the rank of 6th dan in 2004.

 Feder Sensei has taught seminars throughout the US, Europe, and Israel.
 In addition to her Aikido accomplishments she received a Masters degree in Holistic Health Education from JFK University in 1998.

 Feder Sensei’s teaching style supports the individual growth of each student.
 She has created a warm and welcoming community at Aikido of Berkeley.
 Feder Sensei also includes yoga and meditation practices as part of the training at Aikido of Berkeley.

-Jamal Sensei began studying Aikido in 1981 at the NY Aikikai and have trained in many dojos since then, making Aikido of Berkeley his home since 2006.
-In addition to Kayla Feder Sensei, other teachers he has studied with and/or and been inspired by include Kato Hiroshi, Hal Lehrman, Harvey Konigsberg, Steve Kauffmann, Claire Keller, Bruce Bookman, Jimmy Friedman, Jalal Heery, and Yves Chauvin.
+Jamal Sensei began studying Aikido in 1981 at the NY Aikikai and has trained in many dojos since then, making Aikido of Berkeley his home since 2006.
+In addition to Kayla Feder Sensei, other teachers he has studied with and/or inspired by, include Kato Hiroshi, Hal Lehrman, Harvey Konigsberg, Steve Kauffmann, Claire Keller, Bruce Bookman, Jimmy Friedman, Jalal Heery, and Yves Chauvin.
 Jamal has also dabbled in Chinese internal martial arts.
 “I believe Aikido is best understood as a practice for self-development and that it serves students best to take responsibility for their own learning”.